viktorkar/orthographer/README.md

 ```--video_source [-v]```: Video source, *default=0*. <br>

 # Benchmarking of models
-There are two notebooks available to evaluate individal models and one file available for evaluation of the entire system.
+There are two notebooks available to evaluate individual models and one file available for evaluation of the entire system.
 More information about the benchmarks are available in [benchmark-notebook/README.md](benchmark-notebook/README.md).
 ## Text detection benchmark
 The handwritten text detection models are evaluated using the notebook: [text-detection-benchmark.ipynb](benchmark-notebook/text-detection-benchmark.ipynb).
 The notebook runs the models on the IAM Forms (Aachen test split) dataset.